Bowman Gum, Inc.

 Zubrow Company.
 The prototypes were shown to 324 boys in Chicago,

 New York, and Philadelphia.
-One of the designs appeared in a 1958 series from Hires Root Beer.
+One of the designs later appeared in a 1958 baseball series from Hires Root Beer.
 Two copies of the report were rediscovered in

 1983 among the personal files of Woody Gelman.
 The prototype designs were later used in the 2003 Bowman Heritage Baseball '56 Edition